-Star Finder Chart for Pleione It is easy to estimate the brightness ("magnitude") of a star, but first note: - in finder charts like below, brighter stars are indicated by larger dots - the brighter the star, the lower the magnitude number - magnitudes are written to the nearest tenth-but without a decimal point, which could be confused as a star.
-So, 41= magnitude 4.1 - in this chart, magnitudes for comparison stars-stars of a similar brightness (in this case, to Pleione)-are noted Find two comparison stars close to your given variable star's brightness-one brighter and one dimmer.
+Star Finder Chart for Propus It is easy to estimate the brightness ("magnitude") of a star, but first note: - in finder charts like below, brighter stars are indicated by larger dots - the brighter the star, the lower the magnitude number - magnitudes are written to the nearest tenth-but without a decimal point, which could be confused as a star.
+So, 16= magnitude 1.6 - in this chart, magnitudes for comparison stars-nearby stars to compare a given star's brightness to-are noted Find two comparison stars close to your given variable star's brightness-one brighter and one dimmer.
 Then observe-is the variable's brightness half-way between the two comparisons'?
 A quarter?
 Really close?
 Apply that fraction to the difference in the two magnitudes and you estimated the star's brightness for that time!
-This star comparison and finder chart for Pleione will help you estimate its brightness.
+This star comparison and finder chart for Propus will help you estimate its brightness.

 About the AAVSO The American Association of Variable Star Observers (AAVSO) is an international nonprofit organization of citizen and professional astronomers interested in stars that change in brightness-variable stars.
 From its earliest days in 1911, AAVSO members have included some of the most prolific astronomers of the 20th & 21st centuries.
-AAVSO Databases AAVSO International Database (AID): The largest and most comprehensive digital variable star database in the world, with over 43 million variable star observations-a free resource for the entire scientific community Variable Star Index (VSX): a collection of upto-the-minute data on over 200,000,000 specific variable stars Spectroscopy Database: spectroscopic observations of stars Solar Database: Sudden Ionospheric Disturbance (SID) Database, and data relating to sunspot observations Exoplanet Database: long-term follow-up information on planets orbiting other stars Community Education
+AAVSO Databases AAVSO International Database (AID): The largest and most comprehensive digital variable star database in the world, with over 43 million variable star observations-a free resource for the entire scientific community Variable Star Index (VSX): a collection of upto-the-minute data on over 200,000,000 specific variable stars Spectroscopy Database: spectroscopic observations of stars Solar Database: Sudden Ionospheric Disturbance (SID) Database, and data relating to sunspot observations Exoplanet Database: long-term follow-up information on planets orbiting other stars Community Explore Education